 - do extra work on one very small area of the subject until you are the expert of the class on that topic

 - give yourself a nice reward each time you’ve learned a section, and promise yourself a big reward if you make a good grade

 - set a goal for when you will have learned each section, and try to reach that goal (e.g., I will have section 2 down by Friday)

-7. Take breaks.
-Most people can study for an hour, and then your efforts become much less effective.
+Most people can study for an hour, and then their efforts become much less effective.
 Take a short break and do something pleasant; be sure you have a strategy for keeping it short.

-8. Know your learning style – we learn by seeing, by hearing, and by doing.
-Most of us have a most effective style; try to emphasize that.
-If you scribble the important point, you are seeing and doing, and if you also say it out loud, you’re hearing.
+We learn by seeing, by hearing, and by doing.
+If you scribble the important point (or draw a picture of it), you are seeing and doing, and if you also say it out loud, you’re hearing.
 Cover all the bases.